ardhitoutomo/kerasgenerator/README.md

 default the `*_generator()` will use it as default parameters unless you want to override it manually.

-So now, when fitting using `kerasgenerator`, you just need to pass the generator(s):
+For example, when fitting using `kerasgenerator`, you just need to pass the generator(s) and it will automatically recognize the generator(s):

 ``` r
 history <- model %>% fit_generator(